Interstate 49: Southern Louisiana segment

-Shreveport segment
+Shreveport gap

-In addition to the southern extension, Louisiana officials are working on the completion of I-49 from Shreveport to the Arkansas state line.
-Options for the remaining gap between I-20 and I-220 in Shreveport include the proposed Inner-City Connector, a 3.6 mi direct connection between the completed portions of I-49.
-A no-build proposal is to reroute I-49 onto existing portions of LA 3132 (Inner Loop Expressway) and I-220 through Shreveport.
-Opposition regarding the direct routing through the historic Allendale neighborhood led to new proposal that would also provide a direct connection to the completed I-49, but loop around the neighborhood instead of going through it.
-The proposal was made public on January 20, 2023, with strong public opposition and positive feedback.
+Louisiana officials are working to complete I-49 between I-20 and I-220 in Shreveport.
+The proposed Inner-City Connector is a 3.6-mile (5.8 km) direct route between the existing segments of I-49.
+An alternative proposal would reroute I-49 along existing portions of Louisiana Highway 3132 (Inner Loop Expressway) and I-220.

+Opposition to the proposed route through the historic Allendale neighborhood led to a revised proposal that would still directly connect the existing segments of I-49 but bypass the neighborhood.
+The revised proposal was made public on January 20, 2023, and received both strong public opposition and positive feedback.

 Texas

 North of Texarkana, I-49 is planned to have an interchange with US 71 and US 59 and cross into Texas for about 5 mi, then turn northwest and use a new bridge across the Red River to re-enter Arkansas.
 The construction of the highway in Texas is not set.
 A north western loop from north of the I-30/I-369/US 59 interchange to planned I-49, between US 71 and the Arkansas state line, is planned according to the 2001 EIS.